Budget 2020: Govt rolls out new process of instant allotment of PAN through Aadhaar

 India

-New Delhi, Feb 01: Finance minister Nirmala Sitharaman on Saturday said a system to be launched soon, for instant online allotment of PAN on the basis of Aadhaar, without the need for filling any application form.
+New Delhi, Feb 01: Finance Minister Nirmala Sitharaman on Saturday said a system to be launched soon, for instant online allotment of PAN on the basis of Aadhaar, without the need for filing any application form.

-A fresh PAN will be allotted on the basis of a one time password (OTP) sent over the "active mobile number" linked with the valid Aadhaar number of a person.
+A fresh PAN will be allotted on the basis of a one-time password (OTP) sent over the "active mobile number" linked with the valid Aadhaar number of a person.

 The new PAN, obtained by this mechanism, will have the same name, date of birth, gender, mobile number and address that is present in the individual's Aadhaar.